 No Abnormality Detected

-This test result means that PrenatalSAFE®Karyo test identified the expected number of copies of chromosomes reported.
+This test result means that PrenatalSAFE®Karyo screening test identified the expected number of copies of chromosomes reported.

 PrenatalSAFE® Karyo is a screening test, it does not aim to provide diagnostic results.
 A negative test does not ensure an unaffected pregnancy.
 Chorionic villus sampling and amniocentesis provide definitive diagnostic information but may pose harm to the fetus.